joshwnj/drx/README.md

 npm install --save drx
 ```

+## Q. Is this ready to use in production?

+Nope!
+Things are most likely going to change.

 ## Q. What is this?
 Is it even a good idea?

 I'm still figuring that out :D But I'm discovering a lot of useful patterns arising from this idea of writing components (structure & logic) declaratively.